Depression and Medications

 So the question is still unanswered.
 Does medication make one fully oneself or does it make you someone else.
 I can only say that it has made me more of the person I want to be, and, in the end, that’s all that matters.

 Thanks so much to Brenda for participating in the emerging blogger series!
-You can find her on her three different blogs:
+You can find her on:

 Do you want to be the next emerging blogger?